Tsuchiura: Demographics

-According to Census data, the population of Tsuchiura has recently plateaued after a long period of growth.
+According to census data, the population of Tsuchiura had plateaued since 2000, following a long period of growth.

 History

 Prehistory

 Human settlement in the Tsuchiura area dates to the Japanese Paleolithic period.
 Hunter-gatherers inhabited the coastal area of the Pacific Ocean (now Lake Kasumigaura) forming large shell middens, examples of which can be seen at the Kamitakatsu archeological site.
-Locals began wet-rice cultivation, and development of iron and bronze technology, during the Yayoi period.
-In the Kofun period numerous Burial mounds were constructed in the area.
+Migrants from the Asian mainland brought wet-rice cultivation, as well as iron and bronze technology, during the Yayoi period.
+In the Kofun period numerous burial mounds were constructed in the area.

-8th century to 19th century
+8th to 19th centuries

-During the Nara period the area was organized under the Taihō Code with what is now Tsuchiura occupying four districts of Hitachi Province.
-In 939, during the Heian period, Taira no Masakado led an uprising against the central government by attacking the provincial capital at Ishioka, a few kilometers to the north of Tsuchiura.
+During the Nara period the area was organized under the Taihō Code, and what is now Tsuchiura occupied four districts of Hitachi Province.
+In 939, during the Heian period, Taira no Masakado led an uprising against the central government by attacking the provincial capital at Ishioka, a few kilometers north of Tsuchiura.

-During the Kamakura period and the Sengoku period, the area was dominated by several samurai clans.
+During the Kamakura and the Sengoku periods, the area was dominated by several samurai clans.
 During the Edo period, part of what is now Tsuchiura was administered as a castle town by Tsuchiura Domain, one of the feudal domains under the Tokugawa shogunate.
 The area prospered due to its position on the Mito Kaidō, a highway connecting Edo with Mito, and on a canal connecting Lake Kasumigaura to Edo Bay.

 Modern period

-With the creation of modern municipalities after the Meiji Restoration on April 1, 1889, the town of Tsuchiura was established within Ibaraki Prefecture.
-In 1895 railroad service was started in Tsuchiura.
+With the creation of modern municipalities after the Meiji Restoration, the town of Tsuchiura was established on April 1, 1889, within Ibaraki Prefecture.
+Railroad service was started in Tsuchiura in 1895.
 The Gothic Revival architecture of the old junior high school from this period can be seen at the Dai'ichi high school.

 Tsuchiura was elevated to city status when the towns of Manabe and Tsuchiura were merged on November 3, 1940.
-During World War II the city suffered damage in an air raid on June 10, 1945.
+During World War II, the city suffered damage in an air raid on June 10, 1945.

 On September 1, 1951, Tsuchiura absorbed parts of the village of Asahi on the shore of Arakawa and also absorbed the village of Towa.
 The city absorbed the village of Kamiotsu on November 1, 1954.
 On February 20, 2006, the village of Niihari (from Niihari District) was merged into Tsuchiura.